- BPA Skydiving Medical £100! (NO ECG)

 For Tandem skydiving you will first need to complete your self medical declaration form 115A found on BPA site and only complete the Doctors medical certificate 115B below if you have any health concerns listed in 115 A

-Solo Skydiving Medical Forms
+Solo Skydiving Medical Forms (Only Available in Select Clinics)

 For Solo skydiving you will first need to complete your self declaration of fitness form 115C found on BPA site as well as the Doctors medical certificate 115D below.